hamzabenai/Automated_Machine_learning_prototype/README.md

 ## Usage

 1. Upload Data: Upload your training dataset (CSV or Excel format)
-2. Data Preprocessing:
+2. Data Preprocessing: it is a crutial step in maintaning the accuracy and reliability of the model performance, there we performed a list of operations in order to improve the data quality which involves :
-  - Remove unnecessary columns
+  - Remove unnecessary columns especialy the identifier features such as the IDs
   - Select target variable
   - Choose problem type (Classification/Regression)